natashaclerkin/maisigh-MS4/README.md

 # Maisigh.ie

-## Code Institute MS4 Project in Full Stack Frameworks with Django
+## Code Institute MS4 Project in Full Stack Frameworks
 The brief was to build a full-stack site based around business logic used to control a centrally-owned dataset.
 The requirements included the set up of an authentication mechanism and to provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.

 # Contents